 National Geospatial Program Standards and Specifications

 Standards and specifications are essential to facilitate the development and sharing of geospatial data and products.
 The USGS standards and specifications define the requirements to ensure that all products and data prepared by the USGS under the National Geospatial Program are consistent in accuracy, structure, format, style, and content.
-Geospatial data and products are available via the USGS Store, The National Map, the National Atlas of the United States, and the Geo.Data.Gov websites.
+Geospatial data and products are available via the USGS Store, The National Map, The National Map Small-Scale Collection, and the Geo.Data.Gov websites.

 Overview of NGP Standards and Specifications